 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at email@example.com

-The Tablas Creek Vineyard 2019 Le Complice, our fourth vintage of our first new blend in a decade, celebrates the kinship between Syrah and our newest red grape, Terret Noir.
+The Tablas Creek Vineyard 2019 Le Complice, our fourth vintage of our first new blend in a decade, celebrates the kinship between Syrah and one of our more obscure red varieties, Terret Noir.
 In French, Le Complice means, roughly, "partners in crime".
 Although Syrah is dark and Terret light, both share wild herby black spice, and Terret's high acids bolster Syrah's tendency toward stolidity.
 We added some Grenache for mid-palate fleshiness.

 A savory, umami-rich nose of iodine, soy, wintergreen, and graphite.
 The mouth is juicier than the nose suggests, with sweeter-toned flavors of licorice, star anise, baking chocolate, plum skin, and bay.
 The finish is more generous yet, with the predominant notes being Chinese five spice and loamy earth.
 Plenty of tannic richness.
 A wine to pair in its youth with rich, flavorful meats, which we suspect will age for two decades or more.